Tormak9970/Svunes/README.md

 # License
  - This program is licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/#GPL)
- - Additionally, if you use Tunistic for any projects, add it to a package manager, etc, please let me know!
+ - Additionally, if you use Svunes for any projects, add it to a package manager, etc, please let me know!
  - Lastly, please provide appropriate credit for code usage

 Copyright Travis Lane